 More information GIM 1: Review & Submission Requirements for Proposals

-FAQ: Is my eGC1 ready?
+FAQ: Is my eGC1 ready to submit?

 In addition to ensuring your proposals are prepared according to sponsor requirements and submission deadlines, the UW has internal submission deadlines that must be followed for proposals requesting external support.